 - These questions must not be provided to, or discussed with, any other person regardless of whether they are another candidate or not.
-If you are found to have breached this rule, disciplinary action may be taken against you. - Important rules relating to referencing all sources including the study text, regulations and citing statute and case law. - Penalties for contravention of the rules relating to plagiarism and collaboration. - You must not use Artificial Intelligence (AI) tools to generate content (any part of an assignment response) and submit it as if it was your own work. - Coursework marking criteria applied by markers to submitted answers. - Deadlines for submission of coursework answers. - You must not include your name or CII PIN anywhere in your answer. - The total marks available are 200.
+If you are found to have breached this rule, disciplinary action may be taken against you. - Important rules relating to referencing all sources including the study text, regulations and citing statute and case law. - All material taken from study texts and websites (or anywhere else) should be in italics so that it is clear you are not passing it off as your own.
+Whenever material that is not your own is used, please cite where it was sourced from in brackets. - Penalties for contravention of the rules relating to plagiarism and collaboration. - You must not use Artificial Intelligence (AI) tools to generate content (any part of an assignment response) and submit it as if it was your own work. - You must keep copies of your assignment drafts which show the progression of your assignment from initial draft to final submitted version. - Coursework marking criteria applied by markers to submitted answers. - Deadlines for submission of coursework answers. - You must not include your name or CII PIN anywhere in your answer. - The total marks available are 200.
 You need to obtain 120 marks to pass this assignment. - Your answer must be submitted on the correct answer template in Arial font, size 11. - Answers to a coursework assignment should be a maximum of 10,000 words.
 The word count does not include diagrams however, it does include text contained within any tables you choose to use.
 The word count does not include referencing or supplementary material in appendices.
 Please be aware that at the point an assignment exceeds the word count by more than 10% the examiner will stop marking.